ckb-next/ckb-next/README.md

 Current Status
 --------------
-Right now ckb-next is under active development. *We will cut a release and ship a macOS binary as soon as some important changes are done.
-Everything you see under "Releases" came with the old ckb (as it was forked) and is not affiliated with ckb-next.
-We don't have any releases just for now.* You can always build the software from source with just one command.
+Right now ckb-next is under active development.

+*We will cut a release and ship a macOS binary as soon as some important changes are done.
+Everything you see under "Releases" on GitHub are regular tags which are **NOT** releases.
+We have yet to publish our first release.*

+Currently the recommended way to install ckb-next is to build it from source or install an appropriate package from a package repository.
 See [Linux Installation](#linux-installation) and [OS X/macOS Installation](#os-xmacos-installation).

 Thank you for the interest in this software and your patience.

 Device Support
 --------------